MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/seller-success.md

 It's not the purpose of the seller success plan to make sellers more productive simply by giving them more data.
 Rather, it aims to encourage sellers to reflect on how they use their limited time, and to make decisions that align their use of time with the company’s strategic priorities.

-Thia plan displays insights to help salespeople optimally use their limited time to maximize productivity, conversion rates, and sales revenues.
-In this case, productivity is defined as spending more time with the right set of customers, leveraging internal networks, and involving their manager and leadership in strategic customer meetings, as needed.
+This plan displays insights to help salespeople optimally use their limited time to maximize productivity, conversion rates, and sales revenues.
+In this case, productivity is defined as spending more time with the right set of customers, building customer networks, and involving their manager and leadership in strategic customer meetings, as needed.

 ## Create a seller success plan